 The Commission's activities include:

-- Pinole Community Service Day on Saturday, June 1, 2013.
-This is a great opportunity in Pinole for residents to help make their community or neighborhood a better place to live.
-Last year, over 200 volunteers participated in a variety of community projects which paired volunteers with community organizations for three-hour hands-on service projects, followed by a free thank-you barbecue in Fernandez Park.
-To sign up as a volunteer or with a project, please email email@example.com
+- The annual Pinole Community Service Day is a great opportunity in Pinole for residents to help make their community or neighborhood a better place to live.
+Last year, more than 150 volunteers participated in a variety of community projects which paired volunteers with community organizations for three-hour hands-on service projects, followed by a free thank-you lunch at the Pinole Senior Center.
+To sign up to volunteer as an individual or a group, click the Volunteer Application below or email email@example.com.

 - Communication and collaboration with Pinole schools.
 Each Commissioner is assigned a school; Commissioners contact the principals quarterly to inquire about needs the City might provide.